The book

 The phase differential equation

-PDT introduces its first fundamental equation, E = ΔΦc².
-Its form recalls Einstein, its interpretation does not.
-Realised physical effects arise from accumulated phase differentials rather than from matter as a substance.
-The equation bridges the conceptual ideas to the broader physical framework developed later.
+PDT introduces its first fundamental relation, E = ΔΦ c².
+Although its mathematical form recalls Einstein's famous equation, its interpretation is different.
+Observable outcomes are proposed to arise from accumulated phase differentials rather than matter being treated as a primitive substance.
+This chapter establishes the bridge between the conceptual foundations and the broader physical framework developed throughout the remainder of the book.

 Phase-snap and the foundational axioms